This thread was archived. Please ask a new question if you need help.

 (Bug 762162 - Cannot connect to Gmail and Twitter with SPDY on )

 Ok not sure my reply posted so i'll do it again.

 This is specific to Yahoo mail glitches

 I am no rocket scientist but.....running FF 14 and went the simple route of changing proxy setting to "system" and all is well and i had more glitches than the sign in thing.

 Unless the glitches are system specific the proxy change should work.
 Try it before ripping the balls off the FOX ;-)

 [Inappropriate image removed by moderator.
-Please read Forum rules and guidelines, thanks.]
+Please read Mozilla Support rules and guidelines, thanks.]

 Modified by Chris Ilias